coltenthefirst/image-to-roblox/README.md

 ##### Once its deployed.
 Go to the settings tab of your vercel project, click on General and click on Project Settings.
 #### Overwrite the Build Command as "flask run --host=0.0.0.0 --port=5000"
 #### Overwrite the Install Command as "pip install -r requirements.txt"
-##### You can go back to the Project page and click on the thumbnail preview that says "Not Found", this is normal don't worry.
+##### You can go back to the Project page and click on the thumbnail preview that says "Not Found", don't worry, this is normal.
 Once you are on the site, click on the spacing where the url ends and type "/send_image".
 It should look like "https://your-vercel-project-name.vercel.app/send_image".
 You can go to your copyed Roblox game and open serverscriptservice and open the script "ImageRequestHandler".
 After that, replace the line "local url = "https://image-to-roblox.vercel.app/send_image"" as your url, like "local url = "https://your-vercel-project-name.vercel.app/send_image"".
 ### Now you're done!
 You can visit your github profile and you can find the cloned repo, you can edit this repo and do whatever you want with it.

 <p align="center">